What is healthy food for babies and toddlers?

 Each food group has different nutrients, which your child’s body needs to grow and work properly.
 That’s why we need to eat a range of foods from across all five food groups.

 It’s a good idea to offer your baby fruit and vegetables at every meal and for snacks.
-Try to choose fruit and vegies of different colours, textures and tastes, both fresh and cooked.
+Try to choose fruit and vegies of different colours, tastes and textures, both fresh and cooked.

 Wash fruit to remove dirt or chemicals, and leave any edible skin on, because the skin contains nutrients too.

 Grain foods include bread, pasta, noodles, breakfast cereals, couscous, rice, corn, quinoa, polenta, oats and barley.
-These foods give your child the energy she needs to grow, develop and learn.
+These foods give children the energy they need to grow, develop and learn.

 Grain foods with a low glycaemic index, like wholegrain pasta and breads, will give your child longer-lasting energy and keep them feeling fuller for longer.

-Because children in this age group are growing so quickly and need lots of energy, they need full-fat dairy products until they turn two.
+Because children in this age group are growing so quickly and need a lot of energy, they need full-fat dairy products until they turn two.

 These foods also contain other useful vitamins and minerals like iron, zinc, vitamin B12 and omega-3 fatty acids.
 Iron and omega-3 fatty acids from red meat and oily fish are particularly important for your child’s brain development and learning.